telefonicaid/fiware-orion/doc/manuals/deprecated.md

 * Metadata ID is deprecated in Orion 1.13.0.
 On the one hand, this functionality is not compatible with the NGSIv2 JSON representation format (attribute names are used as keys in a JSON object, so names cannot be duplicated).
-On the other hand, IDs can be easily implemented using prefixes/sufixes in attribute names, e.g. `temperature:ground` and `temperature:ceiling`.
+On the other hand, IDs can easily be implemented using prefixes/suffixes in attribute names, e.g. `temperature:ground` and `temperature:ceiling`.
 As a consecuence of this deprecation, the following operations are also deprecated:
         * `GET /v1/contextEntities/Room1/attributes/{attrName}/{id}`